NelsonSantos/Rednet.DataAccess/README.md

 Ok, go to samples!

-In this framework we have a generic class named `DatabaseObject<>` that encapsulate all the methods to work with data (querys and CRUD) in static and instance manner.
-We will create our classes inheriting from him for that we can manipulate the data.

 Before use, we need to set up the database configuration.
-We need todo this only once, on start routne of our app.
+We need todo this only once, for example, on start routine of our app.

+`DatabaseObjectShared` is a class that will contains the parameters to connect on database.
+`DataFunctionsSQLite` is one of the supported databases of the framework.
+Currently supports Oracle, MySQL and SQLite.
+PostgreSQL and SQLServer soon.

 ```C#
 var _file = Path.Combine(_dataBasePath, "RednetAccess.db3");